Generalization Error Bounds for Learning under Censored Feedback: Error Bounds on Cumulative Distribution Function Estimates (Ex-post Analysis)

 Similar to Lemma~\ref{lemma:left}, we observe the need for a scaling factor.
 However, in contrast to Lemma~\ref{lemma:left}, this lemma introduces an additional \emph{shifting error}, resulting in a factor of two in the last term $|\alpha - \frac{m}{n}|$.
 In particular, we need to consider the different starting points of the disclosed region's CDF and full CDF at $\theta$, which are $K_m(\theta) = K(\theta) = 0$, $F(\theta) = \alpha$, and $F_{n+k}(\theta) =\frac{m}{n}$, respectively, when mapping between the CDFs; one of the $|\alpha - \frac{m}{n}|$ captures the error of shifting the starting point of the partial CDF to match that of the full CDF.

-We can now state our main theorem, which generalizes the well-known DKW inequality to problems with censored feedback.
+Building on these lemmas, the following theorem generalizes the well-known DKW inequality to problems with censored feedback under the \emph{ex-post analysis} case.

 \begin{thm} Let $x_1, x_2, \ldots, x_n$ be realized initial data samples, drawn IID from a distribution with CDF $F(x)$.
-Let $\theta$ partition the data domain into two regions, such that $\alpha=F(\theta)$, and $m$ of the initial $n$ samples are located to the left of $\theta$.
-Assume we have collected $k$ additional samples above the threshold $\theta$, and let $F_{n+k}$ denote the empirical CDF estimated from these $n+k$ (non-IID) data.
-Then, for every $\eta >0$, { } \end{thm}
+Let a (realized) $\theta$ partition the data domain into two regions, such that $\alpha=F(\theta)$, and $m$ of the initial $n$ samples are located below $\theta$.
+Assume we have collected $k$ additional samples above the threshold $\theta$, and let $F_{n+k}(x)$ denote the empirical CDF estimated from these $n+k$ (non-IID) data.
+Then, for every $\eta, k >0$, { } \end{thm}

 The proof proceeds by applying the DKW inequality to each subdomain, and combining the results using a union bound on the results of Lemmas~\ref{lemma:left} and~\ref{lemma:right}.